-II.
 JURISDICTION AND VENUE

-- 11. The California Superior Court has jurisdiction over this action pursuant to California Constitution Article VI Section 10, which grants the Superior Court "original jurisdiction in all causes except those given by statute to other trial courts." - 12.
-The California Superior Court has jurisdiction over Defendants because, based on information and belief, each is a California resident, a corporation and/or entity organized under the laws of the State of California, a foreign corporation or association authorized to do business in

-California and registered with the California Secretary of State or that has sufficient minimum contacts in California, or otherwise intentionally avails itself of the California market so as to render the exercise of jurisdiction over it by the California courts consistent with traditional notions of fair play and substantial justice.
+- 11. The California Superior Court has jurisdiction over this action pursuant to California Constitution Article VI, Section 10, which grants the Superior Court "original jurisdiction in all causes except those given by statute to other trial courts."
+The Statutes under which this action is brought do not specify any other basis for jurisdiction. - 12.
+The California Superior Court has jurisdiction over the Defendants because, based on information and belief, each is a California resident, a corporation and/or entity organized under the laws of the State of California, a foreign corporation or association authorized to do business in California and registered with the California Secretary of State or that has sufficient minimum contacts in California, or principle places of business in California or otherwise intentionally avails itself of the California market so as to render the exercise of jurisdiction over it by the California courts consistent with traditional notions of fair play and substantial justice.